Why Did My Site's Google Ranking Drop?

 mistake that a novice might make without knowing that he may be doing something

 in violation of the search engines guidelines.
-Make sure that any site you link
+Make sure that any website you link

 to is one that you would be happy to have your users visit and that has a majority